Table of Contents

 Heading into 2000

-1999 marked only the first full year of the Pokémon TCG outside of Japan.
-Surprisingly, the game’s interactive and skill-based nature took a steep and year-long decline beginning with the Team Rocket expansion in 2000, when one powerful Trainer card all but took over the game.
+After the first two expansion sets, the Pokémon TCG seemed to be in a good place.
+Some variety had begun to emerge in decks, particularly with the Pokémon, and the game was both fun to play and skill-oriented.
+Surprisingly, however, the interactive and skill-based nature of the game took a steep and year-long decline beginning with the Team Rocket expansion in 2000, when one powerful Trainer card all but took over the game.